-The issue of investment advertisements in respect of securities, structured products or interests in a collective investment scheme only to professional investors are exempt by virtue of section 103(k) SFO.
+The issue of investment advertisements in respect of securities, structured products or interests in a collective investment scheme only to professional investors is exempt under section 103(k)

+SFO.

-Reliance on this exemption raises the same issues as the professionals exemption under C(WUMP)O (please see 1(b) above).
+Reliance on this exemption raises the same issues as the professionals exemption under

+C(WUMP)O (please see 1(b) above).

-(iii) Offers not to the public
+Offers not to the public (iii)

-Although not strictly an exemption, since the prohibition is of invitations to the public, an offer would not contravene this provision if it is structured not to be a public offer.
-The SFC does not set a bright line test as to how many offerees are considered to constitute the public.
-In any event, reliance would require access to the information to be restricted.
+Although not strictly an exemption, since the prohibition relates to invitations to the public, an offer would not contravene this provision if it is structured not as a public offer.
+The "public" is defined only as "the public of Hong Kong, and includes a class of that public".
+13 Accordingly an offer to a company's shareholders would amount to a public offer.
+The SFC has not set a bright line test as to how many offerees constitute the public, although 50, which is the number of offerees allowed for a private placement to be exempt from C(WUMP)O's prospectus regime is sometimes taken as the benchmark.
+In any event, reliance on this "exemption" would require access to the information to be restricted.